brigibankai/paii-ml/readme.md

-Moonlite Systems
+PAII Systems
 =================

 Purpose
 -------
-Moonlite Systems is a lightweight, local-first vector search tool that ingests text (including PDFs), embeds content, stores embeddings in FAISS, and provides a simple CLI and programmatic API for searching similar passages.
+PAII Systems is a lightweight, local-first vector search tool that ingests text (including PDFs), embeds content, stores embeddings in FAISS, and provides a simple CLI and programmatic API for searching similar passages.
 The project supports both local (sentence-transformers) and remote (OpenAI) embeddings via